spiegelin/python-threads-vs-processes/README.md

 ```

 ## Run the comparison
-This shows the differences for CPU tasks
+This shows the differences for CPU tasks:
 ```bash
 python comparison.py
 ```

-For I/O differences use (works same with GIL and no GIL):
+For I/O differences use the following script instead (works same with GIL and without GIL):
 ```python
 import threading
 import time